 - If you need to, add a little more olive oil to reach your desired consistency.
 Put into a small bowl or jar and set aside.

 - Slice the tomatoes in quarters and remove the seeds.
 Slice the tomatoes in long skinny strips and dice.
 Add to a bowl.
 Wash and chop the cilantro and add it to the tomatoes.

 - Dice the onion and jalapeno.
 Remove the seeds of the jalapeno first for a little less heat.
 Add them to the same bowl.
 Sprinkle in the salt and squeeze in the lime.
 Stir well and place in the fridge.

 - Bake the potatoes in the oven at 375 degrees until they are soft and fully cooked.
 Take them out and let them cool completely.
-(I like to cut them in half to help them cool quicker) Scoop out the flesh into a bowl and if you have a potato ricer, use it.
+(I like to cut them in half to help them cool quicker) Scoop out the flesh into a bowl and put them through a potato ricer if you have it.
 If not, mash the potato by hand really well.